Atnic/laravel-admin-lte/README.md

 # Laravel AdminLTE
-Laravel 5.4 with AdminLTE template and Laravel Mix friendly.
+Laravel 5.4 Package for integrating AdminLTE template and this package is Laravel Mix friendly.

 # Installation
 ```bash